 1st October 2024

-Maryland Kids Code: requires social media platforms to set default high privacy settings for users under 16, ban the collection of children’s data for personalised content, ensure age-appropriate design, implement age verification, and obtain parental consent for younger users.
+Maryland Kids Code: requires social media platforms to set default high privacy settings for users under 16, ban the collection of children’s data for personalised content and ensure age-appropriate design.

 Utah HB 464 & SB 194: The Social Media Regulation Act requires parental consent for minors to create social media accounts and mandates age verification by social media companies.
 It also restricts social media use between 10:30 PM and 6:30 AM for users under 18 without parental consent.